ook/transilien_microservices/README.md

     val_stlaz_lines = Transilien::Line.find(stop_area_external_code: {and: ['DUA8738400', 'DUA8738179']})

+Ok, but to tell the truth, I doubt that you don't bother about the way: you're going from Val to StLaz, not the inverse, so precise it:

+    val_to_stlaz_lines = Transilien::Line.find(destination_external_code: 'DUA8738400', stop_area_external_code: 'DUA8738179')

 You get an Array of Transilien::Line fullfilling your wish.

 Staying on that example, we'll stay with the "biggest" Line of the set: "Mantes la Jolie => Gare St Lazare via CONFLANS" DUA800854044